haozhen315/DeepWaterFraction-Precision-Estimation-of-Sub-Pixel-Scale-Water-Areas-in-Landsat-Imagery/README.md

 ## Usage

-To run the code, simply download the repository and follow the instructions in the README file.
+To run the code, simply download the repository and follow the instructions in the **main.py** file.

 ## Future Work